r-hub/cranlogs.app/README.md

 The download count data was provided by the
 [RStudio CRAN mirror](http://cran-logs.rstudio.com/).
+The data source is updated daily, and cranlogs tries to update hourly.

 The output is JSON.
 The API was inspired by the [`download-counts` npm package](https://github.com/npm/download-counts), and adapted to R.